LaszloLueck/RegionalWeather/README.md

 - store the weather information to elastic
 - dashboard (very prototypish)
 - containerization (runs as docker container on my server)
+- transform the original weather-to to an appropriated elastic to (only fields that i need)

 ## Whats next?

-- transform the original weather-to to an appropriated elastic to (only fields that i need)
+- currently the core thing of the app works blocking and not async / awaitable.
+That would be refactored!
 - travis functions
 - sonar functions
 - testcoverage